Is Stash a Scam Stash Invest rating

 Stash Pros

-There is a lot to like about Stash Invest, especially for investors who prefer the platform’s long-term, simplified approach.
+There are many things to like about Stash Invest, and it can be a very good choice for investors who fit the broker’s overall approach.

-Stash Invest is a good fit for investors who want:
+Stash Invest is a good fit for investors who value the following:

 - Access to U.S.-listed stocks and ETFs